W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/services.md

 Remove the bloat, tidy up code, optimise images and backend improvements to make your pages load faster.

 ### CMS Integration
 I can help with planning the transition from static to CMS, develop reusable theme templates.
-Work towards craeting the best CMS user experience for the purpose.
+Work towards creating the best CMS user experience for the purpose.
 Simplicity and functionality.

 ### Video
 Short travel promotions.
 Video to make your pages more appealing and to offer an effective channel for promoting your products and services.
 [Discover how video can help your travel business >](/video/).